daisy/ace/website/content/help/troubleshooting.md

 ## I receive an `EACCESS` error when trying to install Ace as a super-user with `sudo`

-If you tried to install Ace as a super-user with the command `sudo npm install -g ace-core`, you may have received the following error in return:
+If you tried to install Ace as a super-user with the command `sudo npm install -g @daisy/ace`, you may have received the following error in return:

 ```
 ...